2IO75-group-34/reports/minutes.md

 Maintained by: Amir Nurmukhambetov (1930907)

+## Sixth Meeting [3 May 2024]

+Today, we did the retrospective part of the meeting.
+After that we discussed the new model and progress of our project with Georgi.
+Georgi told us that we should distribute the tasks and everyone should assign themselves on a task on trello

+Joep built two more  conveyor belt parts.

+Afterwards, Balint adjusted the code to operate multiple motors we attempted to make 3 motors work simultaneously.
+Although 2 motors successfully ran together.
+We could not manage to get 3 of them working at the same time.

+Some debugging attempts later Balint managed to get 3 motors working simultaneously.

 ## Fifth Meeting [30 Apr 2024]

 Today we discussed the privoted idea with Georgi and it was approved with some slight modifications (renaming things etc).